Last Updated on February 27, 2023 by MacNaughtan

 Doubling back a minute or two, turn onto chemin des Prairies, it’s a pretty drive, if that’s your thing, and will eventually take you back to chemin des Coudriers.
 And to another favourite spot of mine, Charlotte!

-Safran Charlevoix is so tiny, it’s easy to miss, so keep your eyes on the left side of the road.
+Safran Charlevoix (women-owned) is so tiny, that it’s easy to miss, so keep your eyes on the left side of the road.
 This lovely little shop sells syrups and preserves made with saffron grown on the island.

 With a couple of jars of preserves sitting beside me from Safran, my next stop is almost always Auberge La Fascine, a resto-bar and hotel with a fabulous little boutique selling locally made products.